maxyass/portfolio_projects/README.md

 2. Navigate to the project directory of the exploit you want to test:
     ```bash
-    cd arp_spoof
+    cd Projects-Im-Proud-Of/arp_spoof

-3. Compile the program using make:
+3. Compile the program using its respective makefile:
     ```bash
     make